-Product Indication Partner Regulatory, Commercial Status, and other important information Onstryv® (License) Idiopathic PD as an add- on for patients on stable dose of Levodopa (L- dopa) alone or in combination with other drugs, to help with "off" episodes.
-Zambon S.p.A. ("Zambon"), Onstryv ® has been marketed since Q3-19 and is expected to reach peak sales within 3-5 years post launch.
-To date, sales of Onstryv ® have exceeded expectations and the product has broad distribution within retail pharmacies across Canada.
-On February 6 th , 2020, Valeo received notice of a positive recommendation by INESSS to the Quebec Health Minister for the inclusion of Onstryv ® on the list of drugs covered by the Régie de l'assurance maladie du Québec.
-M-Eslon (Distribution Agreement) Extended release morphine sulphate used for pain management.
-Ethypharm Inc. ("Ethypharm") Agency agreement signed in August 2015 with sale of product recorded on a net basis.
-Since the start of with the 3 rd quarter of 2018, Valeo has been assuming more commercial and quality control responsibilities and consequently revenues are now accounted for on a gross basis.
-Ondansetron ODT (License) Prevention of nausea and vomiting caused by cancer chemotherapy European Generic Mfg.
-The Corporation has acquired the marketing rights for Ondansetron ODT which is now commercially available in retail pharmacies across Canada.
+Products Indications Partners Regulatory, Commercial Status, and other important information Onstryv® (License) Idiopathic PD as an add-on for patients on stable dose of Levodopa (L-dopa) alone or in combination with other drugs, to help with "off" episodes.
+Zambon S.p.A. ("Zambon"), Marketed since Q3-19 and expected to reach peak sales within 3-5 years post launch.
+On February 6 ^{th,} 2020, Valeo received notice of a positive recommendation by INESSS to the Quebec Health Minister (the "Minister") for the inclusion of Onstryv® on the list of drugs covered by RAMQ.
+Quebec public listing is imminent but still pending.
+M-Eslon (Distribution Agreement) Extended-release morphine sulphate used for pain management.
+Ethypharm Inc. ("Ethypharm") The Corporation is distributing since 2015 the product and is recording sales on a gross basis since 2018.
+Yondelis® Trabectedin (license) Soft tissue sarcoma PharmaMar S.A.
+Commercial launch took place early Q4-20.
+Over the coming year, Valeo intends to implement various marketing initiatives such as Patient-Access-Programs, aimed at expending the use of this product.
+AmetopTM Gel Anesthesia of the skin prior to venepuncture or venous cannulation Alliance Pharma Marketed since Q4-20.
 Benztropine (Distribution) Anticholinergic agent used for the treatment of PD Asia/Pacific Generic Mfg.
-Marketed in Canada since Q4-18, hospital specialty distribution.
-Ethacrynate Sodium Loop diuretic used to treat high blood pressure and associated swelling Owned by Valeo worldwide except for Italy Marketed in Canada since Q3-18, hospital specialty distribution.
+Marketed since Q4-18, hospital specialty distribution.
+Ethacrynate Sodium Loop diuretic used to treat high blood pressure and associated swelling Owned by Valeo worldwide except for Italy Canada: Marketed in Canada since Q3-18, hospital specialty distribution.
+US: Approved by FDA in June 2020.
+US sales started in Q4-20 via Valeo's US distribution partner.